|Budget: $100 million||Financed by: Lionsgate|

 In April 2015, while still in pre-production, Lionsgate moved the release back to January 13, 2017.
 In December 2015, to capitalize from kids on Spring Break, Power Rangers was moved to March 24, 2017.

 When the first trailer hit in October 2016, it reached more than 150 million views in its first 48 hours and Lionsgate followed with all their marketing muscle to build this into a franchise.
 Saban announced that they had developed a “six-movie story arc” and Lionsgate expected anywhere from five to seven Power Rangers movies.
 Lionsgate invested heavily into traditional marketing and also partnered with many corporations and organizations to increase exposure.
 The mini-major partnered with Krispy Kreme, Game Spot, IGN, Atom Tickets and many more.
 There was a “Zords Rising” VR experience from Qualcomm and ReelFX that was showcased at the Consumer Electronics Show in Vegas .
 A messaging bot was even programmed, based on the Alpha 5 character (I have no idea what the hell Alpha 5 is, sorry Power Rangers fans).
 To help spread word of mouth, Lionsgate had 50 early promotional screenings.

 As for the future of the series, dozens of overseas distributors which ponied up the majority of the budget through pre-sales, lost their investment into Power Rangers.
 No entity which lost capital from the first installment would fund the next one.
 Lionsgate will barely come out ahead on this project and it looks like Power Rangers will end up as another Lionsgate would-be franchise.
 Lionsgate canceled the Divergent Series after Allegiant ($110 million budget) pulled in $179 million.
-And at this time, The Last Witch Hunter has outgrossed Power Rangers, which should help put the series future in perspective.
+The Last Witch Hunter has outgrossed Power Rangers, which should help put the series future in perspective.